Continuing Education Activity

 The brachial plexus is a set of nerves and vasculature that gives motor and sensory function to the upper extremity.
 The anterior branch of seven crosses within the triangle made between the cervical rib head with anterior and middle scalene attachments can be the source of upper extremity anesthesia secondary to compression on the brachial plexus.

 According to a recent study, the most common OMM inpatient consultations were for chest pain, rib pain, spinal pain, and adjunctive treatment for lower respiratory infections.
 However, this study also noted, whether treated with myofascial release, rib raising, or thoracic lymphatic pump, there were no benefits in pulmonary function tests posttreatment.
 Patients overall stated subjectively they benefitted from the osteopathic manipulative treatments and stated they had improved respiratory symptoms.

 Enhancing Healthcare Team Outcomes

 Coordinated patient care is key to the treatment of any disease.
 For patients with persistent chest pain, multiple emergency room visits, and numerous cardiology workups, osteopathic manipulative techniques need to be at the forefront of a provider's next treatment plan.
 Patients can be evaluated and assessed for underlying pathology while also being evaluated for musculoskeletal dysfunctions.

-It is essential for all patient providers, including nurses, urgent care workers, primary care physicians, emergency medicine physicians, and pharmacists, to stay in contact with each other to formulate a healthy treatment plan.
+It is essential for all patient providers, including nurses, urgent care workers, primary care physicians, emergency medicine physicians, and pharmacists, to communicate openly to formulate a healthy treatment plan.
 This approach will help to better monitor patients with chronic pain to reduce opioid and other substance abuse.
 All of these methods of providing patient care will deliver a well-rounded systemic approach to healing patients with musculoskeletal discomfort from inhaled ribs and ruling out underlying deadly disease processes.